sosopop/chinese-lpr-transformer/README_EN.md

 This project compiles data from CCPD and CRPD datasets.
 You can download these datasets from the following links:

-Dataset Download Links (must press star first):
+Dataset Download Links (must press ⭐ first):

 [Baidu Pan](https://pan.baidu.com/s/1ydPWkXaQygXq32hOaetSUA?pwd=vy37) Password: `vy37`